 A:This is a machlokes HaPoskim.
 However, all agree that if by not studying Torah on Erev Tisha B’Av after Chatzos, that time will be wasted, it is better to study Torah.
 The Gr”a, MaHarshal, Chayei Adam and many other Gedolim all learned on Erev Tisha B’Av, as they held it was an unnecessary Chumra to refrain from Torah study then.
 See Rama end of Siman 553, Mishna berura S”K 8 , Aruch HaShulchan 553:8.
 See also Shu”t Chasam Sofer Orach Chaim Siman 156 for a different approach and reasoning for the prohibition.

 335) Q:Why are nails tamei once you cut them?

-The nails themselves pose a danger to pregnant women who may walk over them, and thus require to be disposed of properly.
+The nails themselves pose a danger to pregnant women who may walk over them, and thus require being disposed of properly.
 (Based on Talmud Nidah 17a and Moed Katan 18)